 No registration is required to use the Matrix Data Browser.

-We have scaled all the variables in the trendline charts so that an upward movement always corresponds to an increase in bribery risk, and a downward movement always corresponds to a decrease in bribery risk.
+We have scaled all the variables in the trendline charts so up always corresponds to an increase in bribery risk, and down always corresponds to a decrease in bribery risk.

 The TRACE Bribery Risk Matrix (TRACE Matrix) measures business bribery risk in 194 countries.
 The overall country risk score is a combined and weighted score of four domains-Opportunity, Deterrence, Transparency and Oversight-as well as nine subdomains.
 The TRACE Matrix was originally developed in 2014 in collaboration with RAND Corporation.
 It is updated annually by TRACE.
 For more information, visit www.TRACEinternational.org/trace-matrix.